AFL Draft Combine: AFL International Combine

 Since the 2000s, the AFL began to look to increasingly recruit athletic talent from outside Australia.
 It is estimated over 100,000 people participate in the sport outside Australia and the Australian Football International Cup takes place every three years in Melbourne, where teams from 18 countries compete against each other.
 With the exception of international rookies, the AFL however has traditionally looked outside of its grassroots player base for amateur and professional athletes from other sports with transferrable skills.
 As such this is the primary aim of the International Combines.

 All AFL international combines have been indefinitely postponed since the COVID-19 pandemic.

 US Combine

-Mason Cox, a Dallasite college basketballer, is the most successful talent unearthed at an international combine, playing more than 100 senior AFL games.
+Mason Cox, an American college basketball player, is the most successful talent unearthed at an international combine, playing more than 100 senior AFL games.

 The US AFL Combine was held annually between 2012 and 2017.
 The first combine was run in 2012, and it has been run semi-annually since 2017.
 Each year, a minimum of two of the group were chosen to partake in the AFL National Combine held in Melbourne.
 From 2015, the AFL shifted its focus exclusively to rucks; and, as such, all 15 participants from the 2015 combine were from a college basketball background.
 After a poor yield between 2015 and 2017 while scouting for American athletes over 2 metres tall, the AFL put the program on hold to focus on talent in Ireland and New Zealand.